scherepi/krita-wakatime/README.md

 Scripts to send WakaTime heartbeats, the free version of DaVinci Resolve does not allow you to use the `DaVinciResolveScript` API, BUT we can watch changes in AppData folder.

-However, I haven't tested the paid version, I don't have the money for that.
-If you have paid version, you can also use free version.
+However, I haven't tested with the paid version, I don't have the money for that.

 Pull Requests and Issues are welcome!